AliKhadivi/palm-migrate/README.md

 https://user-images.githubusercontent.com/25165841/250232917-bcc99ce8-99b7-4e3d-a653-f89e163ed825.mp4

 Migration is a costly, tedious, and non-trivial problem.
 Do not trust the current version blindly and please use responsibly.
-Please also be aware that costs can add up quickly as GPT-Migrate is designed to write (and potentially re-write) the entirety of a codebase.
+Please also be aware that costs can add up quickly as Palm-Migrate is designed to write (and potentially re-write) the entirety of a codebase.

 However, with the collective brilliance of the OSS community and the current state of LLMs, it is also a very tractable problem.